“The only constant is change.” - Heraclitus

 Elaine chimes in: “I wouldn’t sign one.”

-Is there any other agreement whose mere mention threatens to tank the relationship that is the reason for the agreement in the first place?
+Is there any other legal document whose mere mention threatens to tank the relationship - the reason for the agreement in the first place?
 I can’t think of one.